-In sum, there is a possible association between SSRIs and SNRIs and neonatal serotonin withdrawal syndrome, although evidence limited to depressed women is lacking.
+In sum, there is a possible association between SSRIs and SNRIs and neonatal serotonin withdrawal syndrome, although evidence limited to women with depression is lacking.

 Respiratory distress.
 Three studies included in the AHRQ review91 and one published subsequently provide evidence regarding this outcome in women with depression.
-In the AHRQ review, three studies found evidence of an increased risk of respiratory distress in infants born to women exposed to SSRIs during pregnancy (pooled OR, 1.91 [95% CI, 1.63 to 2.24], I^2 =0%).
-The largest of these studies reported that 7.8 percent of infants not exposed to SSRIs in utero experienced neonatal respiratory distress, compared with 13.9 percent of the exposed babies.
+In the AHRQ review, three studies found evidence of an increased risk of respiratory distress in infants born to women exposed to SSRIs during pregnancy (pooled OR, 1.91 [95% CI, 1.63 to 2.24]; I^2 =0%).
+The largest of these studies reported that 7.8 percent of infants not exposed to SSRIs in utero experienced neonatal respiratory distress compared with 13.9 percent of exposed infants.

-Additionally, one large cohort study (n=228,876) published since the AHRQ review130 showed an increased risk of neonatal respiratory distress in infants of depressed women exposed to antidepressants (primarily SSRIs) when three or more prescriptions were filled (5.4% of exposed babies vs. 4.6% of unexposed babies).
+Additionally, one large cohort study (n=228,876) published since the AHRQ review137 showed an increased risk of neonatal respiratory distress in infants of women with depression exposed to antidepressants (primarily SSRIs) when three or more prescriptions were filled (5.4% of exposed infants vs. 4.6% of unexposed infants).

-In women with unknown depression status, four studies included in the AHRQ review found evidence of an increased risk of respiratory distress in infants of exposed women (pooled adjusted OR, 1.79 [95% CI, 1.64 to 1.97], $I^2=0\%$).
-In the previously mentioned study published since the AHRQ review, when the unexposed group was not limited to depressed women, but controlling for depression history, there was an increase in risk in infants of women exposed to SSRIs in the second trimester.130 Consistent with this study's findings for other harmful outcomes, timing of exposure affected risks, with increased risk with three or more prescriptions in women exposed in the second trimester compared to similar exposure in the third trimester.
+Among women with unknown depression status, four studies included in the AHRQ review found evidence of an increased risk of respiratory distress in infants of exposed women (pooled adjusted OR, 1.79 [95% CI, 1.64 to 1.97]; I^2 =0%).
+In the previously mentioned study published since the AHRQ review, when the unexposed group was not limited to women with depression, but controlling for depression history, there was an increase in risk in infants of women exposed to SSRIs in the second trimester.
+Consistent with this study's findings for other harmful outcomes, timing of exposure affected risk, with increased risk with three or more prescriptions in women exposed in the second trimester compared to similar exposure in the third trimester.
 Timing and dose/duration of exposure (represented by number of prescriptions) cannot be separated across all studies, and thus these data are not definitive.